anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~
 {: #fig-net title='multi-hop enrollment.' align="left"}

-Without routing the Pledge (P) cannot establish a secure connection to the Registrar (R) over multiple hops in the network.
+Without routing the Pledge cannot establish a secure connection to the Registrar over multiple hops in the network.

-Furthermore, the Pledge (P) cannot discover the IP address of the Registrar (R) over multiple hops to initiate a DTLS connection and perform authentication.
+Furthermore, the Pledge cannot discover the IP address of the Registrar over multiple hops to initiate a DTLS connection and perform authentication.

 To overcome the problems with non-routability of DTLS packets and/or discovery of the destination address of the Registrar, the constrained Join Proxy is introduced.
 This constrained Join Proxy functionality is configured into all authenticated devices in the network which may act as a constrained Join Proxy for Pledges.
 The constrained Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended Registrar.
 An authenticated constrained Join Proxy can discover the routable IP address of the Registrar over multiple hops.
 The following {{jr-spec}} specifies the two constrained Join Proxy modes.
 A comparison is presented in {{jr-comp}}.

 When a mesh network is set up, it consists of a Registrar and a set of connected pledges.
 No constrained Join Proxies are present.
 The wanted end-state is a network with a Registrar and a set of enrolled devices.
 Some of these enrolled devices can act as constrained Join Proxies.
 Pledges can only employ link-local communication untill they are enrolled.
 A Pledge will regularly try to discover a constrained Join Proxy or a Registrar with link-local discovery requests.
 The Pledges which are neigbors of the Registrar will discover the Registrar and be enrolled following the BRSKI protocol.
 An enrolled device can act as constrained Join Proxy.
 The Pledges which are not a neighbor of the Registrar will eventually discover a constrained Join Proxy and follow the BRSKI protocol to be enrolled.
 While this goes on, more and more constrained Join Proxies with a larger hop distance to the Registrar will emerge.
-The network should be configured such that at the end of the enrollment process, all pledges have discovered a neigboring constrained Join Proxy or the Registrar, and all "legal" Pledges are enrolled.
+The network should be configured such that at the end of the enrollment process, all pledges have discovered a neigboring constrained Join Proxy or the Registrar, and all Pledges are enrolled.

 # constrained Join Proxy specification {#jr-spec}